engmaths/emat10006/materials/worksheet2.md

 clone a repo using a new github account.
 Running the exact same command again a second time fixed the problem (no idea why that works!).

-In a strange pop-up window you will be asked to enter your GitHub username and password.
+If you are in Windows or OSX then in a strange pop-up window you will be asked to enter your GitHub username and password.
 You might also need to click "Authorise credential manager" or something like that...

+If you are using the lab machines you will see an error at this point if you did not previously create a personal access token.
+If you have created the token then after running `git clone` you will be asked for your username and password.
+The username is your GitHub username and the password should be your personal access token.

 Once you have done that you should see something like this:
 ```console